 DAY 1: LA to Santa Barbara-100 miles

-We arrived at LAX late morning, picked up our rental car and headed straight to Santa Barbara, 100 miles north of LA.
+We arrived at LAX late morning, picked up our rental car and headed straight to Santa Barbara, about 100 miles north of LA.
 Since I have spent so much time in LA, this was an easy skip but if you are heading there for the first time, you want to spend at least one night there!
 For us, our first night was in Goleta, about eight miles north of Santa Barbara, staying at the Goodland Hotel.

 As far Santa Barbara, it is a wonderful place to spend the day.
 While State Street is the main shopping and dining destination here, I found the side streets closer to the ocean to have the most charm.
 Lots of chic wine bars and boutique shops including the Blue Door, a mid-century haven of modern and vintage wares.
-Visiting the Old Mission is a must in Santa Barbara, the chief historical and cultural landmark of the city!
+For a little culture, visiting the Old Mission is a must in Santa Barbara, the chief historical landmark of the city!

-Other things to do: whale-watch cruise on the Condor Express , rent a buggie at SB buggies for exploring the town, visit the Santa Barbara County Courthouse (for its beautiful gardens and Spanish architecture), venture to nearby towns of Montecito and Ojai.
+Other things to do: whale-watch cruise on the Condor Express ; rent a buggie at SB buggies for exploring the town; visit the Santa Barbara County Courthouse (for its beautiful gardens and Spanish architecture), venture to nearby towns of Montecito and Ojai.